Share it

 Vacancies

-Full-time Teacher of English - Required from July or September 2024 - MPS / UPS
+Full-time or Part-time (0.6 - FT) Teacher of English - Required from July or September 2024 - MPS / UPS

-We are looking for an enthusiastic full-time Teacher of English with excellent knowledge and relevant teaching qualification to join our team and deliver high quality teaching.
-The successful candidate will have a clear vision of how they can inspire students, raising their aspiration and achievement.
+We are looking for an enthusiastic full-time or part-time Teacher of English with excellent knowledge and relevant teaching qualifications to join our team and deliver high-quality teaching.
+The successful candidate will have a clear vision of how they can inspire students, raising their aspirations and achievement.

 We can offer you a rewarding opportunity to work in a dynamic and supportive school with excellent facilities.